 DON'T: Leave standing liquid on the surface for extended periods of time.

 General cleaning should be performed on an as needed basis.
 Dry dusting or vacuuming is enough in most cases.
 If needed, damp mop or damp clean an oiled surface with the recommended cleaning solution.
-You should never use excessive amounts of the recommended cleaning solution.
+You should never use excessive amounts of the

 Tip: Some manufacturers include oils in their soap that will “feed” the surface.
 Consistent use of their soap is critical to maintaining the surface.